Janet Ross: Life in Italy

+Heirs

 Janet Ross originally had intended to leave her villa to her son.
 Alick, however, had led a dissolute life, and was experiencing serious financial difficulties.
 To keep the villa out of his creditors' hands, she changed her will to leave the villa as a life estate to her niece Lina (Caroline) Waterfield, and then to Lina's son on Lina's death.
 Lina sold her castle in Aulla and moved to Poggio Gherardo on Janet's death.
 Lina and her husband Aubrey thereafter operated an English girls' boarding school in the villa to help defray expenses.

 Lina left the villa for England in 1940.
-During World War II the villa was requisitioned by a prominent fascist leader and later occupied by American troops.
+During World War II, the villa was requisitioned by a prominent fascist leader and later occupied by American troops.
 When Lina returned after the war, she found most of her personal goods gone, and some damage to the villa.
-She briefly tried to restore the villa; however, after her son's death she sold it to a developer in 1952.
+She briefly tried to restore the villa; however, after her son's death, she sold it to a developer in 1952.
 The developer split off the three podere and sold the villa to a religious order, Istituto Antoniano which has since operated an orphanage there.